kubernetes-sigs/apiserver-builder-alpha/docs/adding_defaulting.md

 ## Anatomy of defaulting

-A default `<group>.<Kind>SchemeFns` is generated for each resource with an embedded empty defaulting function.
+You're supposed to create your own "defaults.go" and do the coding.
 To specify custom defaulting logic, override the embedded implementation.

 Cast the object type to your resource Kind